Mikikrus/BigDataProject/README.md

 ![schema](https://user-images.githubusercontent.com/62818677/175786969-d272793c-cba8-4393-ae6b-7529c1c6eba3.png)

+We decided to partition comments table to increase the performance of the code.
+As a partition key we chose 'recommendations' column.
+After removing outliers is contained approx. ~30 unique values, which made it an ideal candidate for a partition key.

 ### PySpark

-The database is set up on 8 nodes.
+Pyspark is set to work with up to 8 workers.
+Final code was run on azure databricks with autoscaling setting, which enables to increase/decrease number of workers depending on the workload.

 ## Feature extraction

 The features are extracted by creating vectors from them.
 If the type of a feature is 'string', it first undergoes tokenization and stopwords removal before being vectorized.
-Then, we concatenate the vectors and numerical features together to create 202-dimensional vectors for each comment.
+Then, we concatenate the vectors and numerical features together to create n-dimensional vectors for each comment.
 The vectors then undergo principal component analysis (PCA) to reduce the dimensionality.
 Finally, we end up with 30 features for each comment.

 ## Classifier